-You must not use the School's Internet or email systems for trading or personal business purposes.
+Staff will not use the school's internet or email systems for trading or personal business purposes.

-You are advised not to conduct online payments.
-This is due to the information being stored locally on your computer, which potentially could be compromised, putting the user at financial risk.
-If you use the Internet to buy goods or services, the School will not accept liability for default of payment or for security of any personal information you provide.
-Goods must not be delivered to a School address.
+Staff are advised not to conduct online payments.
+This is due to the information being stored locally on the computer, which potentially could be compromised, putting the user at financial risk.
+If the Internet is used to buy goods or services, the school will not accept liability for default of payment or for security of any personal information provided.
+Goods must not be delivered to a school address.

-All Internet browsing sessions should be terminated as soon as they are concluded.
+All Internet browsing sessions will be terminated as soon as they are concluded.

-7.9.2 Filtering Content
+9.2 Filtering Content

-Many Internet sites that contain unacceptable content are blocked automatically by the School's systems.
+Many Internet sites that contain unacceptable content are blocked automatically by the school's filtering and monitoring systems.
 However, it is not possible to block all "unacceptable" sites electronically in all circumstances.

-Attempting to bypass or disabling filtering, proxy or security settings is strictly forbidden without written authorisation from the Headteacher.
+Attempting to bypass or disabling filtering, proxy or security settings is strictly forbidden.